 - Be a new graduate (within the last 5 years) of a post-secondary HR or related program

-- Have the goal of pursing the CPHR designation
+- Have the goal of pursuing the CPHR designation

 - Consent to the nomination and publication of both name and photo in connection with the CPHR Saskatchewan Rising Star Award

-- Be available to attend the awards celebration at the CPHR Saskatchewan annual conference, on Tuesday, October 2, 2018.
-You may be asked to appear onstage and address the audience during the award celebration
+- Be available to attend the awards celebration at the 14th Annual CPHR Saskatchewan Conference in Saskatoon on March 24, 2021.
+You may be asked to appear onstage and address the audience during the award celebration.

 The Award Committee will be comprised of current CPHR Saskatchewan's Board Members.